Great Wildebeest Migration Safari Guide for Tanzania and Kenya

 The Great Migration is always on the move, taking a vast circular route through Southern Kenya and Northern Tanzania.
 Herds move in a clockwise direction, as they follow the rains in the constant search for greener pastures and water.

-The Wildebeest Migration in Africa is mainly concentrated in the Serengeti National Park in Northern Tanzania and the Masai Mara National Reserve in southern Kenya.
+The Wildebeest Migration in Africa is mainly concentrated in the Serengeti National Park in Northern Tanzania and the Maasai Mara National Reserve in southern Kenya.

 How Do the Wildebeests Know Where to Go?